Franx0/HappyNumber-with-Ruby/README.md

 The initial number has to be a positive integer so you have to test it before execute the function.

+You can operate the number 25 times maximum.

 I am using Rspec to test this exercise.